 Prop 64: The Adult Use of Marijuana Act

-Prop 64 (also known as the marijuana prop or the weed prop), which was approved by California voters in November 2016, officially legalized the use of recreational marijuana in the golden state.
+In November 2016, California voters approved Prop 64 which officially legalized "personal use and cultivation of marijuana for adults 21 years of age or older; reduces criminal penalties for some marijuana-related offenses for adults and juveniles; and authorizes resentencing or dismissal and sealing of prior, eligible marijuana-related convictions."
 However, this law isn’t black and white.
 Some marijuana usage is still illegal, and California users should make sure they fully understand the provisions under the new rule, called the Adult Use of Marijuana Act, or face legal repercussions.

 At The Law Offices of Kyle J. Humphrey, we frequently work with clients facing charges for drug crimes, including possession, sale, and distribution.
 Our founding attorney, Kyle Humphrey, formerly worked as a Kern County Prosecutor and has 30 years of legal experience, enabling him to better assist clients with tough cases.
 We prioritize client communication and are passionate about making sure your rights are heard.